Skip to content

 ValueError

-If parameters are invalid or inserts are out of bounds.
+If parameters are invalid or geometry is outside bounds.

 Returns: